Skip to main content

 Sad to say, but vegan chocolate isn’t necessarily ethical.

-Even if a chocolate bar is free from animal products, journalists have documented the widespread use of child labor and slavery on cocoa farms in Western African countries, which supply the majority of the world’s chocolate.
+Even if a chocolate bar is free from animal products, journalists have documented the widespread use of child labor and slavery on cocoa farms in West African countries, which supply the majority of the world’s chocolate.
 This includes some of the industry’s biggest names.
 Europeans brought cocoa to this region so they could establish farms where labor was cheap or free, according to the Food Empowerment Project (FEP), a vegan food justice nonprofit.

 What’s in vegan milk chocolate?